tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 ### Troubleshooting
 Potential errors:
 - `Couldn't find module:  'Sound.Tidal.Context'`  This indicates that Pulsar could not load tidal properly.
-- `Variable not in scope: streamSetCycle`  Your "BootTidal.hs" file is not compatible.
-There is an easy fix by commenting out this line: `-- setCycle = streamSetCycle tidal`
+- `Variable not in scope: streamSetCycle`  Your "BootTidal.hs" file version is not compatible with the tidal version.
+There is an easy fix by commenting out this line: `-- setCycle = streamSetCycle tidal`.
+But it would be best to resolve the version compatibility issue.

 ## More about the Tidalcycles Package

 ### Forum discussion

-The Tidal Package for Atom is developed by `ndr_brt` - who is also working on preparing this for use in the new Pulsar package manager.
+The Tidal Package for Atom is developed by `ndr_brt` - who completed made this available in the new Pulsar package manager.
 There is a [Tidal Club forum thread](https://club.tidalcycles.org/t/the-atom-plugin-thread/2244) with more information and history of the development.

 ### GitHub repository